magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 slug: "act-i"
 ---

 Lucy was an accounting student.
-She sat in class, her pen scratching furiously across the margins of her notebook—equations, fragments of words, then long, useless lines drawn again and again until the page tore.
-Sometimes she smiled faintly at nothing, then seconds later her face collapsed into panic as though she had made a terrible mistake no one else could see.

-Her classmates gave her space.
-To them, she seemed strange: restless, distracted, prone to sudden stillness as though listening to voices no one else could hear.

-On afternoons like this, even the balance sheet blurred.
-Numbers tumbled into each other, ratios turned to static.
-Lucy pressed her palm to the paper as if pinning it down, but her mind wandered.
-Somewhere down the hallway, laughter spilled out—sharp, unrestrained, a sound that didn’t belong to the quiet tyranny of the lecture hall.
+In class she always sat near the front, her notebook neatly lined, her hand shooting up whenever the lecturer posed a question.
+Her answers were precise, her tone composed, as if she had rehearsed them the night before.
+When group discussions began, she leaned in with practiced interest, nodding, underlining, filling margins with tidy annotations.

+Her classmates admired her diligence, yet kept a certain distance.
+There was something in her manner—too intent, too tightly wound—that felt more like obligation than ease.
+A seriousness that seemed out of place in a sea of casual chatter and half-formed jokes.

+Lucy, for her part, found them equally puzzling.
+Their laughter struck her as shallow, their drifting attention a kind of weakness.
+She smiled when courtesy demanded, but behind it she wondered why no one else seemed to carry the weight she carried.

+Still, she persisted.
+Equation by equation, ratio by ratio, she pressed herself into the shape of a perfect student.
+Until, one afternoon, the numbers blurred, and through the open door of the hall came a sound that jarred her concentration—laughter.
+Loud, unrestrained, entirely at odds with the quiet discipline of the lecture.

-Her steps, when class ended, did not take her back to the library as they should have.
-Instead they carried her, hesitant, guilty, almost sleepwalking, to the room where that laughter lived - **The Improv Club**.
+When class ended, her steps should have taken her to the library.
+Instead, as though nudged by some invisible current, they drifted—hesitant, reluctant, yet curious—toward the room at the end of the hall, where that laughter lived: The Improv Club.

 ## First Encounter